svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 plain strings of ascii characters as well as a compressed stream of characters.
-In the case of reading a compressed stream this approach with an arbitrary `peek` will result in the stream being decoded multiple times, trading compute resources for memory usage.
+In the case of reading a compressed stream this approach with an arbitrary `peek` will result in the stream being decoded multiple times (but only up peek-depth), trading compute resources for memory usage.

 ## Printing

 The printing of expressions is an area that has not been given a lot of love or attention in lispBM.
 Printing functionality is contained in files `print.c` and `print.h` and provides the functions `simple_print` and `simple_snprint`.
-These functions loop over a heap representation of an expression recursively and can get stuck if the there is a circular structure on the heap, so they must be used carefully.
+These functions recurse over a heap representation of an expression and can get stuck if the there is a circular structure on the heap, so they must be used carefully.

 The `simple_snprint` prints into a buffer provided from the user and it does not grow that buffer. `simple_print`, however, uses `printf`.